-If valid navigation data is not available in the beacon memory at the time, the beacon transmits a 406 MHz message, it shall contain default values for position data bits as specified in C/S T.001.
-To test this, while the beacon is deactivated, ensure that no navigation signal-input is present for at least 4 hours and 5 minutes (i.e., remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
+If valid navigation data is not available in the beacon memory at the time the beacon transmits a 406 MHz message, it shall contain default values for position data bits as specified in C/S T.001.
+To test this, while the beacon is deactivated, ensure that no navigation signal/input is present for at least 4 hours and 5 minutes (i.e., remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
 Verify that the default values for position data are present in the digital message throughout this period.
 Deactivate the beacon.
 Record the results with a pass/fail indication at item 17 of Table F.1.

-In addition, for ELT(DT)s, carry out the following test to check ~~the location freshness~~ ~~the beacon behaviour and correctness of the encoded position freshness in the case where a valid position is the location freshness available in the beacon memory at the time the beacon is activated~~:
+In addition, for ELT(DT)s, carry out the following test to check the beacon behaviour and correctness of the encoded position freshness in the case where a valid position is available in the beacon memory at the time the beacon is activated:

-- a) Put the ELT(DT) in the ARMED mode and apply a navigation signal (and if applicable a navigation data input) to the ELT(DT) for a period of at least 3 minutes, and then activate the ELT(DT).
-Ensure that the ELT(DT) is transmitting bursts containing a valid encoded location.
-Prior to the beacon activation, to ensure that the ELT(DT) gets a position before its activation. - a) ~~Within 20 seconds of activating the beacon, remove the navigation signal (and if applicable the navigation data input).
-Accurately time the period from when the navigation signal(s) is removed for at least 100 seconds and during this time note when the ELT(DT) transmits.~~ - b) Remove the navigation signal/input and within 20 seconds activate the ELT(DT) (i.e., place the beacon in the ON mode).
+- a) Put the ELT(DT) in the ARMED mode and apply a navigation signal (and if applicable a navigation data input) to the ELT(DT) for a period of at least 3 minutes, Prior to the beacon activation, to ensure that the ELT(DT) gets a position before its activation. - b) Remove the navigation signal/input and within 20 seconds activate the ELT(DT)(i.e., place the beacon in the ON mode).
 Accurately time the period from when the navigation signal(s) is removed and note when the ELT(DT) transmits for at least 120 seconds.
 Check that the position is retained and that the position freshness in the 406 MHz message evolves from "greater than 2 seconds and equal to or less than 60 seconds" to "more than 60 seconds".

 - c) Reapply the navigation signal/input for 120 seconds.
 During this time monitor that the beacon transmits messages with valid encoded position and the encoded position freshness. - d) 90 seconds after the end of the previous step, and not less than 3 seconds before the next scheduled burst transmission, remove the navigation signal/input, and operate the test beacon for a further 120 seconds. - e) Accurately note the time, when the navigation signal/input is removed, and when the transmission period of 120 seconds of step "d" expires, check that the valid encoded position is retained in the transmitted messages and that the encoded position freshness, as encoded in bits 113-114 of the 406-MHz messages, evolves from "less than or equal to 2 seconds" to "greater than 2 seconds and equal to or less than 60 seconds", and then to "more than 60 seconds". - f) After the 120-second period of step "d" expires, reapply the navigation signal (and, if applicable, the navigation data input) and collect the transmitted bursts for a further 120 seconds. - g) Deactivate the ELT(DT)(place the beacon in the OFF mode).
-Decode the messages transmitted during ~~this time~~ the test and check that the position freshness, encoded in bits 113 and 114 correctly change over time as the freshness of the encoded location ages.
-Note that as ELT(DT)s transmit only once every 5 seconds +0 / -0.2 seconds during ~~this time~~ the first 120 seconds after beacon activation, but the encoded freshness requirements in bits 113 and 114 change after approximately 2 seconds before the burst transmission, and therefore it may be necessary to repeat this test a few times in order to accurately determine compliance. - h) Include in the report all the decoded messages, indicate bursts with the encoded position freshness and 3LD, timestamps of the events and actions.
+Decode the messages transmitted during the test and check that the position freshness, encoded in bits 113 and 114 correctly change over time as the freshness of the encoded location ages.
+Note that as ELT(DT)s transmit only once every 5 seconds +0 / -0.2 seconds during the first 120 seconds after beacon activation,, but the encoded freshness in bits 113 and 114 change approximately 2 seconds before the burst transmission, and therefore it may be necessary to repeat this test a few times in order to accurately determine compliance. - h) Include in the report all the decoded messages, indicate bursts with the encoded position freshness and 3LD, timestamps of the events and actions.